nqerz/mutating-registry-webhook/docs/workflow.md

 1. Checks if the trigger is from main branch or PR
 2. Generates semantic version based on git history
    - For main branch: X.Y.Z
-   - For PR: X.Y.Z-preN.M
+   - For PR: X.Y.Z-preN.M (where N is PR number and M is increment)
-3. Builds and pushes Docker image if conditions are met
+3. Builds Docker image
+4. Pushes image only for releases (non-PR events)
-4. Triggers cleanup workflow
+5. Triggers cleanup workflow for old releases

-### Helm Build Workflow
-1. Validates changes in charts directory
-2. Updates chart version based on semantic versioning
-3. Packages Helm chart
-4. Publishes chart to registry

 ### Cleanup Workflow
-1. Authenticates with Docker registry
+1. Authenticates with Docker registry using provided credentials
-2. Lists old releases based on retention policy
+2. Lists releases older than specified retention period (default: 7 days)
-3. Removes outdated images and tags
+3. Removes outdated images and tags to maintain registry cleanliness

 ### Version Management
 - Release versions follow semantic versioning (X.Y.Z)
-- Pre-release versions include PR number and run number
+- Pre-release versions include PR number and increment (X.Y.Z-preN.M)
 - Version tags are generated automatically based on git history
-- Helm chart versions are synchronized with application versions
+- Version format is consistent across Docker images and Helm charts

+### Concurrency Control
+- Workflows are grouped by workflow name and git ref
+- In-progress workflows are cancelled when new ones are triggered
+- Prevents redundant builds and resource waste